schkillten/SimpleAllocator/README.md

 TODO rework the flow of malloc, right now I just try to find a suitable chunk, if that fails I try to defrag the free list, then try to find a best fit again.
 If we still fail to find a chunk then we expand our memory pool with sbrk.
 Then try to find a best fit again.
 This is one of the weakest parts of my design so I really want to focus on finding a much more efficient solution.

-TODO in the defragger, just write a sort algorithm for the linked list.
+TODO in the defragmenter, just write a sort algorithm for the linked list.
 Right now I throw each pointer into a buffer and use std::sort.
 I mainly did this just to test out the idea and see if it all works.
 It does work but the biggest issue is because I can't use any dynamic memory to defrag the linked list, I used a fix sized buffer and sort the linked list in batches.
 But I only do one pass, so only each independent batch is sorted, resulting in a poor defragment.
 If I wrote an algorithm to sort the linked list in place then I could get significantly better results when defragging, giving an overall performance boost I believe.

 TODO much more thoroughly test everything out.
 I'm doing a lot of pointer arithmetic and lots of explicit conversions.
 And some pretty tricky alignment stuff.
 So I just want to write some tests (aside from lots of manual tests I've done) to actually check the accuracy of everything.